 The Rana Plaza catastrophe in Bangladesh killed about 1,100 people when an eight-storey building collapsed in 2013.
 Ever since, there has been an awareness in the world demanding for more accountability and transparency by fashion retailers.
 So, what is Transparent Communication ?
 It is disclosing information about the product cycle and supply chain by fashion retailers.
 It means communicating the social and environmental initiatives by fashion retailers along with their progress, results and impacts.
-Fashion retailers are becoming aware of the importance of Transparent Communication and are adopting it as a clever marketing strategy.

 Fashion industry has always been targeted for its supply chain practices.
 Factories and manufacturing units of fashion retailers make news quite often for their conduct with factory workers and business operations.
 While the constant scrutiny growing each year, fashion retailers are attempting for a more “transparent communication” as part of their branding and communication strategy to gain positive popularity among consumers.
 Raw material sourcing, animal cruelty, labour handling and general business conduct are a few areas which can create infamous headlines if not handled sensitively.